mnz1988/stable-diffusion-guide/README.md

       * `EasyNegative, worst quality, low quality, normal quality, child, painting, drawing, sketch, cartoon, anime, render, 3d, blurry, deformed, disfigured, morbid, mutated, bad anatomy, bad art`

    * **EasyNegative:** The negative prompts above use EasyNegative, which is a *textual inversion embedding* or "magic word" that codifies many bad things to make your images better.
 Typically one would write a very long, very specific, very redundant, and sometimes silly negative prompt.
 EasyNegative is as of March 2023 the best choice if you want to avoid that.
       * [Get EasyNegative here](https://huggingface.co/datasets/gsdf/EasyNegative/resolve/main/EasyNegative.safetensors).
-For collab, paste the link into the `custom_urls` text box.
-For Windows, put it in your `stable-diffusion-webui/embeddings` folder.
+For the collab in this guide, paste the link into the `custom_urls` text box.
+Otherwise put it in your `stable-diffusion-webui/embeddings` folder.
 Then, go to the bottom of your WebUI page and click *Reload UI*.
 It will now work when you type the word.

    A comparison with and without these negative prompts can be seen in [Prompt Matrix ▼](#matrixneg).